authelia/authelia/docs/content/en/blog/release-notes-4.38/index.md

 _**Important Note:** This feature at the time of this writing, will not work well with WebAuthn.
 Steps are being taken to address this however it will not specifically delay the release of this feature._

-This release see's the initial implementation of multi-domain protection.
+This release sees the initial implementation of multi-domain protection.
 Users will be able to configure more than a single root domain for cookies provided none of them are a subdomain of another domain configured.
 In addition each domain can have individual settings.